trithien98/cv/README.md

   - Heroku, Digital Ocean
 ## Education
 ### Hue University of Sciences, Vietnam `2016-2021`
-[x] Engineering degree in Electronics and Telecommunications
+[x] Engineering degree in Electronics and Telecommunications.
-    - Team-worked in a lot of project in 5 years with skill such as presentation, hardware design, requiment analyze, implement, reporting.
+- Team-worked in a lot of project in 5 years with skill such as presentation, telecom network design, requiment analyze, implement, reporting.
-    - Praticed in GraduaVoIP project at Metta Depth LLC for VoIP calling and chating as a Software engineer
+- Praticed in GraduaVoIP project at Metta Depth LLC for VoIP calling and chating as a Software engineer.